Adam Watts (musician)

-Adam Watts (born Adam Matthew Watts; December 8, 1975) is an American music and visual artist.
+Adam Watts (born Adam Matthew Watts; December 8, 1975) is an American songwriter, producer, musician, visual artist, author, filmmaker, and educator.

-His songwriting and productions are featured on over 50 Million Albums Sold Worldwide in both the mainstream and contemporary Christian music industries.
+His songwriting and productions are featured on over 50 Million Albums Sold Worldwide in both the mainstream and contemporary Christian music industries and have accrued nearly 4 Billion Streams.

-Most recently Watts was the Executive Music Producer on the Netflix Original Musical "A Week Away", serving as the producer, mixer, and co-writer of the film's songs.
+In 2020 Watts was the Executive Music Producer (songwriting, production, mixing, and mastering) on the Netflix Original Musical "A Week Away", serving as the producer, mixer, and co-writer of the film's songs.
+The film won the Dove Award for "Inspiration Film of the Year" in 2021.